For your convenience, our most common questions are answered right here. Not finding what you want? Reach out directly through our Contact Us page.

 Q: What are the guidelines for creating a Digital Poster?

 A: For a full list of guidelines for creating your Digital Poster please click here.
+A short video is also available here.
 Is it recommended that you use the Poster Template to create your poster to ensure the configuration is correct.

 Q: How does the OR2017 review process work?